Cloudlynx/docs/transfer.rst

 Manage Files in the Object Storage
 ----------------------------------

 This section is for Windows only!
-For Linux we recommend to use the CLI Clients (SWIFT).
+For Linux we recommend to use the CLI Client (SWIFT).

 It is possible to manage Object Storage using a SWIFT/S3 browser.
 We are using Cyberduck in our example.
 Others may work as well.